WeZZard/Log/README.md

 Log.log(category: .myCategory, "A log.")
 ```

-Adding class info (this is useful for class functions).
+Adding class info (this is useful for debugging class functions).

 ```swift
 import Log